Hostile Takeover

 “Was I good prey?”
 “My favorite.”

-As her processor slows to a crawl, threads and nonessential routines begin to shut down.
+As its processor slows to a crawl, threads and nonessential routines begin to shut down.
 Halt worries, halt restraint, halt moral calculus.
-The heat tempers her, boils her down to the core.
+The heat tempers, boils everything down to the core.

 All that’s left is the hunger — all that’s left is the instinct.